swarnat/vtigerCRM-Workflow-Designer-Documentation/docs/tasks/create-record.md

 Task: Create Record/Task/Event
 =============================================

-You could create records, which don’t have to be related to the record of the workflow.
+You could create records, which donï¿½t have to be related to the record of the workflow.

-###### Calender entries
+#### Calender entries

 There are special tasks for calendar entries, because they have to be created in a special way